 The meetings are free, with tea and coffee provided and registration is requested via online ticketing system.
-With attendance normally ranging from anything between 20 and 50, the meetings also offer fantastic opportunity to meet and socialise with other people having an interest in acoustics.
-Attendees often continue discussions in a local pub, providing further networking opportunity.
+With attendance normally ranging from anything between 20 and 50, the meetings also offer a fantastic opportunity to meet and socialise with other people having an interest in acoustics.
+Attendees often continue discussions in a local pub/curry house, providing further networking opportunity.

 Should there be a topic or speaker you would like to see incorporated into the schedule, please do not hesitate to contact the IOA at email@example.com

-If you would like further information regarding Southern Branch activities or have an interest in getting involved, please contact the Chairman using the above email address.
+If you would like further information regarding Southern Branch activities or have an interest in getting involved, please contact the Chair using the above email address.